 The preferred coating material is urethane.
 Alternatively, silicone can be used.
 The coating should be applied over the solder joints, terminals, and device case as a minimum.
+Other coatings such as epoxy, modified acrylics or paraleyne can also be used.
 For more reliability in coverage, the coating should be applied to the entire PCB assembly whenever practicable.

-A common method of testing solderability is the dip-andlook method.
-In order for this method to yield accurate results, however, the terminals of the device under test must be preheated for a period of time that is adequate for their thermal characteristics.
-Devices with very long leads, for example through hole devices such as the Allgero K package, typically require an optimum heat soak of 5 seconds, as described in the J-STD-002 standard.
+A common method of testing solderability is the “dip-and-look” method.
+However, for this method to yield accurate results, the terminals of the device under test must be preheated for a period of time that is adequate for their thermal characteristics.
+Devices with very long leads, for example through-hole devices such as the Allegro K pack- age, typically require an optimum heat soak of 5 seconds, as described in the J-STD-002 standard.